qgates/tailwind-generator/README.md

   file: "twstyle.css"
 };
 ```
+- files `index.html` and `styles.css` in src/ are the same as those provided in <a href="https://github.com/tailwindcss/webpack-starter">Tailwind CSS Webpack Starter</a>.
-- For a fresh tailwind.js config, cd src/ and run npx init tailwind (overwrites existing!)
+- for a fresh tailwind.js config, in the src/ folder delete `tailwind.js` and, from that folder, run `npx init tailwind`
+-

 ## Using

 Main usecase is css generation in the desired output directory.
 The following command in a console will live-monitor files in src/ (styles.css and tailwind.js) and generate the output css when they are modified

 ```
 npm run watch